 Konkret bedeutet das: Im Falle der Ausfuhr eines gebrauchten Fahrzeuges kann, wenn durch diesen Präferenznachweis ein präferenzieller Ursprung in der EU belegt wird, die Höhe der Einfuhrzölle positiv beeinflusst werden.
 Der vergünstigte Zollsatz kann bei einigen Warentarifnummern sogar gänzlich entfallen.

 Where can I get a supplier’s declaration?
 Can I issue one myself?

 “Supplier declarations, as the name implies, are issued by the supplier of goods.
-Legally, you are considered a supplier if you have the actual power of disposal over the goods.”
+From a legal point of view, you are considered a supplier if you have the actual power of disposal over the goods.”

 A supplier’s declaration proves the preferential origin.
 In the case of produced goods, the origin is documented by the calculation of the goods with a specific calculation basis and the declaration of any input materials.
 As a rule, the seller of the used vehicle is not the producer of the vehicle.
 In order to legally issue a supplier’s declaration, proof of the origin of the goods is required: the supplier’s declaration of the previous owner.

 In the clarification, Customs refers to Article 61 of Commission Implementing Regulation (EU) 2015/2447 of November 24, 2015 (ICIP-IA) – “As a rule, supplier’s declarations shall be submitted by the upstream supplier … as evidence of the preferential origin of a commercial good in the context of issuing or making out preferential proofs.”